 If using one kit altogether, the participants can be separated into groups, guided by volunteers.
-Each group gets to make one craft while discussing the theme of the day.
+Each group gets to make one craft while using the rest of our material to discuss the theme of the day.
+The kit activities can also be complemented with our additional Holy Week suggestions.
 At the end, all groups get together to present their crafts and themes to each other.

 If using one kit for each participant, a station can be set up for each craft, manned by a volunteer.
 The participants rotate from station to station, doing one project at each stop while discussing each theme.

-In both cases, an exhibit of the finished crafts can be shared with the whole parish at the conclusion of the event.
+In both cases, an exhibit of the finished craftsand planners/worksheets can be shared with the whole parish at the conclusion of the event.
 The children can act as hosts, explaining and discussing their creations with the visitors.

 Can I use the kit to plan an online teaching session or retreat?